 A Short History of the Labyrinth: Various labyrinth patterns have been found all over the world from Iceland to Mexico, with the earliest European labyrinths possibly dating from 2000 BC.
 A labyrinth is not a maze.
 There is only one path.
 There are no dead ends.
 Many cultures have seen in the labyrinth a metaphor for life itself, filled with twists and turns but leading to one end.
-The St. John's Labyrinth is a seven-circuit path based on the Chartres labyrinth in France.
-The Chartres labyrinth was placed in the Cathedral at the dawn of the 13th century.
+The Chartres labyrinth was placed in the famous Cathedral in France at the dawn of the 13th century.
 It was a pathway of peace and reconciliation during a time of war and enormous conflict when the horrors of the war in Southern France followed on the heels of the Crusades against Islam in the Holy Land and during the same period that the Medieval Inquisition was launched.
 Meanwhile, this beautiful pattern was built as symbol that we are all on one path and that the pursuit of peace will lead to the full flowering of our humanity.
 Legends tell us that the builders of the cathedral pledged themselves to reconciliation.
 Before they could pick up a hammer, they had to follow Jesus’s words and first reconcile with the people in their own lives.
 Eyewitness accounts mention that the workers strapped stones to their backs from the river, carrying them up the hill to the base of the cathedral singing hymns of hope.

 For centuries, Chartres was a place of pilgrimage.
 Travellers on the road from France to Spain would stop there to use the labyrinth as part of their journey to Santiago Compostela.